AIMultipleAIMultiple

 Types of Graph Analytics

-- Community detection: Distance and density of relationships can be used to find groups of people interacting frequently with each other in a social network.
+• Community detection: The distance and density of relationships can be used to identify groups of people who frequently interact with each other in a social network.
 Community analytics also deals with the detection and behavior patterns of communities.

 Top 6 Use Cases for Graph Analytics

-Graph analytics applications exist in journalism, telecom, social networks, finance, and operations.
+Graph analytics applications are utilized in various industries, including journalism, telecommunications, social networks, finance, and operations.

 1. Journalism

-A now classic example of using graph analytics to identify networks of relationships is the International Consortium of Investigative Journalists (ICIJ) research on Panama Papers.
+A now-classic example of using graph analytics to identify networks of relationships is the International Consortium of Investigative Journalists (ICIJ) ‘s research on the Panama Papers.
 This research shed light on how authoritarian leaders and politicians used complex sets of shell companies to obscure their wealth from the public.

 Armed with graph analytics and document extraction tools, journalists were able to get structured data from thousands of documents on companies in offshore jurisdictions and use graph analytics to navigate through the structured data in the documents to identify the real owners of these companies.